elahe-dastan/newborn/Readme.md

 In this repository I haven't implemented linear regression separately because linear regression is polynomial regression with degree equal to 1 and lambda equal to 0

+# K Nearest Neighbour
+This algorithm is used for classification, to choose a label for a new data the algorithm finds the k nearest data to it and finds the most repeated label among them, different methods can be used to calculate the distance between the new data and the old ones in this repository I use on the easiest called Euclidean Distance